JonnyBanana/THE-BIOHACKING-BIBLE/README.md

 <a href="https://www.broadinstitute.org/what-broad/areas-focus/project-spotlight/questions-and-answers-about-crispr">Questions about CRISPR</a>

+<a href="https://www.wired.com/story/scientists-upload-a-galloping-horse-gif-into-bacteria-with-crispr/">Scientists Upload a Galloping Horse GIF Into Bacteria With Crispr</a>

 <a href="https://docs.google.com/document/d/1VnO3EXZbrLYNc1qw6z6oOnbC3RNbR9SjAjBRAabiaa0/edit">Step-by-Step Guide for Using CRISPR in Bacteria</a>

 <a href="https://docs.google.com/document/d/1AM4kMU7AOD4ba2tWaP8dELiO4O36PjsJ38Msc89DmfM/edit">Step-by-Step Guide for Using CRISPR in Eukaryotes - Draft</a>